battlecode/battlecode-server-2017/specs.md

 | Commander | Training Field  | 100* ore, 80 turns | 5             | 120 | 10     | 10    | 2  | 1   | 0   | 0   |
 | Launcher  | Aerospace Lab   | 400 ore, 100 turns | 25            | 400 | n/a    | n/a   | 4  | 6*  | n/a | n/a |
 | Missile   | Launcher        | 6 turns            | 0             | 3*  | 20     | 2*    | 1  | 0   | 0   | 0   |

+All ranges are expressed as squared radius.
+A square radius of X includes all locations within a Euclidean distance of sqrt(X).

 ### Unique unit properties:
 #### BEAVER: